Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/AdditionalDevice.md

 # Additional Device

 This API is used to additional device.
-Merchants needs to add session token received during login API call in the header of this API.
+Merchant needs to add session token received during login API call in the header of this API.

 ## Endpoint